darwinia-network/docs/docs/ecosystem.md

 ## Community Collaboration

 We wholeheartedly believe in the power of collaboration and warmly invite additional decentralized applications (dApps) to join our rapidly expanding Darwinia ecosystem.
-Developers from all backgrounds are encouraged to embark on this exciting journey of shaping the future of decentralized applications within the Darwinia network.
 To facilitate this, we have launched the Community Developer Incentive Program.
 This program consists of:

 - [**The Immunefi Bounty Program**](https://immunefi.com/bounty/darwinia/) offers rewards for finding potential flaws in our products.
 - [**RFP (Request For Proposals)**](https://github.com/darwinia-network/collaboration/issues) provides a selection of potential projects or tasks for members of the ecosystem, allowing them to choose based on their interests and expertise.